celery/celery/docs/userguide/security.rst

 Keep in mind that both firewall misconfiguration, and temporarily disabling the firewall, is common in the real world.
-Solid security policy includes monitoring of firewall equipment to detect if they have been disabled, be it accidentally or on purpose.
+Solid security policy includes monitoring of firewall equipment to detect if they've been disabled, be it accidentally or on purpose.

-In other words, one should not blindly trust the firewall either.
+In other words, one shouldn't blindly trust the firewall either.

 If your broker supports fine-grained access control, like RabbitMQ, this is something you should look at enabling.
 See for example